Henan

-Henan is China's third-most populous province with a population of over 99 million as of 2020.
-Henan is also the world's seventh-most populous subnational entity, and, if it were a country by itself, Henan would be the 14th-most populous country in the world, ahead of Egypt and Vietnam.
+Henan is China's third-most populous province and the most populous among inland provinces, with a population of over 99 million as of 2020.
+It is also the world's seventh-most populous administrative division; if it were a country by itself, Henan would be the 17th-most populous in the world, behind Egypt and Vietnam.
+People from Henan often suffer from regional discrimination.